rawscript/bluecore/README.md

 This command:
 1. Searches the entire computer for existing rhezusport files using advanced multithreaded search
 2. Compares your project's dependencies with the registry
+3. Creates symlinks to existing package installations when possible
-3. Installs only the packages that are missing
+4. Installs only the packages that are missing or cannot be symlinked
-4. Updates the registry with your current project's packages
+5. Updates the registry with your current project's packages

 ### Get AI Suggestions